Create in me a clean heart, O God; and renew a right spirit within me.

-Eat healthy- Increase fiber if tolerated, reduced salt and sugar.
+Eat healthy – increase fiber if tolerated, reduce salt and sugar.

-Too much calcium can end up in vessels (Thyroid issues, kidneys stones can be caused by too much Calcium Oxalate).
+Too much calcium in vessels: Thyroid issues, kidneys stones can be caused by too much Calcium Oxalate.
 Years ago, chelation therapy was a popular method in conventional medicine to remove calcium from the vessels.
 Now, it is more commonly used among natural medicine practitioners.

 A diet that reduces inflammation helps repair damage to blood vessels and vital organs.

-**We must protect our kidneys and other vital organs as well by keeping toxin levels down in our body.
-Consume natural foods and use natural body products to reduce chemical build up, including organic foods.
+Protect your kidneys and other vital organs by keeping toxin levels down in our body.
+Consume natural foods, including organic foods, and use natural body products to reduce chemical build up.
 This takes the load off of kidneys, liver and other vital organs.

 Practice the art of forgiveness.
 Not worth holding on to grudges.

 HEART AND BLOOD PRESSURE MAINTENANCE